Momentum Flow Mechanisms and Color-Lorentz Forces on Quarks in the Nucleon: Conclusion and Discussion

+In this paper, we have studied the underlying physical mechanism of each component of the QCD momentum flow.
+We find that quarks carry the momentum density through the ``collective'' motion both in the radial and angular directions.
+The gluon tensor flows momentum both as momentum carriers and as a mediator of forces among quarks, while the gluon scalar (trace anomaly) contributes through the pure interacting effect, resulting in a negative ``pressure potential'' due to a Casimir-like effect, the change of the QCD vacuum.
+The total MCD simply shows the momentum conservation through the balance of the in and out flows of the momentum density.

+We also find that the force effects can be studied through the divergences of the QCD MCD, which give the color-Lorentz force densities.
+Within the proton, the total force acting on quarks is found to be strongly confining.
+This force receives contributions from the gluon tensor and trace anomaly components, where the anomaly provides a large attractive force with an average magnitude of 1 GeV/fm, similar to the QCD string tension, indicating the origin of confinement.
+Notably, these force densities are related to the scalar form factor $G_s(q^2)$ rather than the $C/D$ form factor.

-Finally, the physics of the MDC in the infinite momentum frame is simplified: only $T^{++}$ component ($V^+=(V^0+V^3)/\sqrt{2}$) is leading and has a density interpretation (others are higher twists), which represents the momentum flow carried by unpolarized partons along the direction of proton motion.
+Finally, we want to comment that the physics of the MCD in the infinite momentum frame is simplified: only the $T^{++}$ component ($V^+=(V^0+V^3)/\sqrt{2}$) is leading and has a density interpretation (others are higher twists), which represents the momentum flow carried by unpolarized partons along the direction of proton motion.
 It is just the velocity (speed of light) multiplied by momentum density, similar to that of a beam of particles, as expected.
-In this case, form factor $C$ drops out, which together with other subleading MDC components does not have simple density interpretation.
+In this case, form factor $C$ drops out, which together with other subleading MCD components does not have simple density interpretation.
 Thus a force discussion in such a frame is beyond the scope of this paper.